rudof-project/rudof/docs/src/general/configuration.md

 such as `[rdf]`, `[shex]` and `[tap]` are automatically injected into the subsystems that build on them (validation, conversion, SHACL), so you configure them **once**.

+> You can generate a starting template with `rudof config -o rudof.toml` and then edit it to your needs.

 ## Loading configs programmatically

 Every configuration struct in rudof implements the `TomlConfig` trait from the